Terengganu Bucket List: What is Kuala Terengganu famous for?

 Bask in Terengganu’s rich culture and history and visit Masjid Sultan Zainal Abidin.
 It is touted as one of the oldest located at the heart of the city, built in the 19th century.

-Take note that you should adhere to the mosque’s regulations before entering; from the proper dress code and ethical codes.
+Note that you should adhere to the mosque’s regulations before entering, from the proper dress code and ethical codes.
 It’s very accessible and has lots of accommodation in the nearby area.

 Mosque replicas at Islamic Civilization Park

 Allow yourself to discover more about Islamic cultures and their various architectural beauties.
 Exploring this park is a perfect combination and education.

 The 23-hectare Islamic Civilization Park is situated on Wan Man Island, which houses 21 beautiful replicas of some of the world’s famous Islamic structures, including the Taj Mahal and Al-Hambra Citadel in Spain.